mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 From the updated grammar, both from the new functionalities and the changes I had to make because I changed my mind about the old grammar, we need to modify these `ASTNode` subclasses:

- - `Monad` - now represents a monadic function call instead of a function called monadically (c.f. the drawings above);
+ - `Monad` - now represents a monadic function call instead of a function called monadically (cf. the drawings above);
- - `Dyad` - now represents a dyadic function call instead of a function called dyadically (c.f. the drawings above).
+ - `Dyad` - now represents a dyadic function call instead of a function called dyadically (cf. the drawings above).

 and create these new subclasses: